And I imagined these:

 The frustration of the revival of an issue we thought was settled by our mother’s generation is captured well in one woman’s protest sign: “I can’t believe we still have to protest this crap.”

 Let’s not take a step backward on the issue of women’s reproductive rights and contraception.
-The Bill and Melinda Gates Foundation has produced an informative educational video that outlines the economic and personal impact of accessible birth control for women around the world.
+The Bill and Melinda Gates Foundation has produced an informative educational video that outlines the economic and personal impact of affordable and accessible birth control for women around the world.
 It explains that for every one dollar invested in family planning six dollars are saved in costs for housing, healthcare and public services.
 I hope you will take the time to watch it here.

 Don’t try to take it from us.